 Sometimes sound just isn’t enough, and you need a speaker that can do a bit more.
 Enter JBL’s Charge 3, which doesn’t just keep the party going with clear and powerful tunes — it can keep your phone charged up, too.
-The Charge is a little older than most entries on our list, but at just $120, you can’t beat the value of a speaker with respectable sound performance, solid build quality, IPX7 water resistance, 20 hours of playback time per charge, and extra backup juice when you need it most.
+The Charge 3 isn’t the latest version in the Charge family, but at this price, you can’t beat the value.
+The Charge 3’s feature set includes respectable sound performance, solid build quality, IPX7 water resistance, 20 hours of playback time per charge, and extra backup juice when you need it most.

-The Charge sounds a lot like the Flip 4 and the Link 10, which also offer a whole lot of audio punch for the money.
+The JBL Charge 3 sounds a lot like the Flip 4 and the Link 10, which also offer a whole lot of audio punch for the money.
 That means punchy mids, clear treble, and bass that’s bigger than you’d expect for the size.
-If you need a budget speaker for camping, hiking, and days at the lake, this is a great choice.sounds a lot like the
+If you need a great, affordable speaker for camping, hiking, and days at the lake, this is a great choice.sounds a lot like the

 The most extra: Soundboks 2

 Why you should buy this: It’s a party in a box.
 Seriously.

-Who it’s for: Those with an open checkbook and a desire to rage.
+Who it’s for: Those with a full bank account and a desire to rage.